simonduane/smart-estimation/docs/putting_it_another_way.md

-# Meter readings, usage and estimates
+# Meter readings, usage and estimation

 A supply produces meter readings and a history of usage.
-Ideally, there will be a smart meter reading every day (at midnight) and smart usage data for every half-hour interval, but this cannot be taken for granted and, if data are missing, estimates must be made.
+Ideally, there will be a smart meter reading every day (taken at midnight) and smart usage data for every half-hour interval, but this cannot be taken for granted and, if data are missing, estimates must be made.
 Meter readings are obviously required for billing and, when Time of Use tariffs come in, usage data will be needed for billing too.
 Estimates that are used in billing must be reliable and it will be unacceptable for them to be wrong in an obvious way as, at the moment, seems to be happening regularly with the estimates that appear as part of feedback to users on their usage.

 ### Some terminology, and conventions